saltstack/salt/doc/topics/installation/windows.rst

 On a 64 bit Windows host the following script makes an unattended install of salt, including all dependencies:

+.. admonition:: Not up to date.

+      This script is not up to date.
+Please use the installer found above

 .. code-block:: bash

         "PowerShell (New-Object System.Net.WebClient).DownloadFile('http://csa-net.dk/salt/bootstrap64.bat','C:\bootstrap.bat');(New-Object -com Shell.Application).ShellExecute('C:\bootstrap.bat');"